Joint Security Area: United Nations Command staffing

-Since October 25, 2018, guards in the Joint Security area no longer have posts.
+Since October 25, 2018, guards in the Joint Security area no longer have pistols.
 They are also required to maintain a capacity no larger than 35 people and must be unarmed.
 Freedom of movement across the border must also be enforced for visitors and tourists at some point as well.

 On November 6, 2018, both Koreas and the UNC established new rules which called for, among other things, the transfer of guard duty command to both Koreas for each of their respective sides of the area.

 History and major events

 Overview

 During one of the initial negotiations of the armistice, agents of the KPA/CPV side went into the truce tents one night and sawed down the chair legs of the UNC delegation.
 The next day, when the UNC delegates arrived, they were forced to sit lower than their KPA/CPV counterparts and lost face, so they quickly left the meeting.
 At a later meeting, the UNC delegation brought a flag into the truce tent and set it up on the meeting table.
 The KPA/CPV delegation left after losing face, but showed up at the next meeting with a flag that was larger than the UNC flag.
 At the following meeting, the UNC delegation brought in a slightly larger flag.
 This kept up until a special meeting was called just to discuss the size of the flags, as they had grown too large to fit within the tents.
 The size of the flags within the meeting building have stayed about the same since then, with only minor changes.
 The KPA flag is wider than the UNC flag, but the UNC flag is longer.
 The KPA flag has thicker fringe around the edges of the flag, but the UNC's trim is longer.
 The truck at the top of the KPA flagpole is taller than the UNC truck, but the UNC's is wider.
 The KPA flag has a three tiered base while the UNC flag only has two tiers, but each of the tiers on the UNC base is taller than any of the tiers on the KPA flag.

 Being at the center of one of the world's most tense military and political fault lines, the Joint Security Area has been the site of numerous interactions between North and South, including over 750 overt acts of violence.
 The UNC has documented most of the violent incidents with reports and photographs, which have been reported in the course of MAC meetings.
 Countless fistfights, shouting matches, exchanges of rude gestures, and other provocations have occurred since 1953.
 There have also been several prisoner exchanges and other interactions.